userdude/pure-expressive/README.md

 return fn() => 'Baz!!!';
 ```

-> **Note!** The `app/console` JSON encodes any service response.

-Returning a string from our service allows us to output the service's response
+Returning a string from our service allows `app/console` to output the service's response
-directly to the shell.
+directly to the command shell.

 Now in a shell, run the following command: